micro-stat/help_frontend/content/knowledgebase/configure-organisation.md

 - We answer this question in more detail here - [Configure Project](/knowledgebase/configure-project)

 ## How do I change my organisations name?
+- Note: You must be an administrator for the organisation.

 1. Open the micro stat Dashboard
 2. Switch to the Organisation you want to change
 3. Go to the `Settings` page